Infotronica/mysqlWidgets/README.md

 # mysqlWidgets

-This project is for show you how to works with MySQL using php webservice using c++ widgets, i hope you like.
+This project is for show you how to works with MySQL geting data from php webservice with Qt c++ widgets, i hope you like.
 Regards.